You want to encode text in a QR Code. It could be for any purpose. For example:

 v.
 A window will pop-up asking you to specify the QR Code name and save it.
 Enter a name and click Save

 vi.
-Next, you will see three QR Code design options.
-These include standard black-and-white, custom wit a logo, and custom with a background.
-You can select either of the three options
+Next, you will see two QR Code design options.
+These include custom with a logo and custom with a background.
+You can select either of the two options

 Note that if your use case is promotional, you must go ahead with the custom design option.
 This is because here you’d want to attract as many scans as possible.
 And it is a fact that customized QR Codes act as a point of interest to attract many more scans than black-and-white ones.

 Once your QR Code is ready, say after you design it, click Update and proceed to Download it.